Bunli

 # Build for all platforms

-bunli build --all
+bunli build --targets all

-# Build standalone executable
+# Build a standalone executable for your platform

-bunli build --compile
+bunli build --targets native

 Adding Tests